 1. Participate in various tours

-For exploring, you can join Biking Singapore – a tour where you can sightseeing on bikes.
+For exploring, you can join Biking Singapore – a tour where you can go sightseeing on bikes.

-Another option is the Best of Singapore tour to visit Pulau Ubin – the last traditional village remaining in Singapore and participating in exciting picnic activities.
+Another option is the Best of Singapore tour to visit Pulau Ubin – the last traditional village in Singapore and participate in exciting picnic activities.

 2. Join Singapore Pub Crawl

 The Singapore Pub Crawl organizes regular events every weekend, and participants meet at Fat Pigeon, Boat Quay, near Raffles subway station.